vanessaheh/THEAssessmentTask3/project_documentation.md

 - The user has access to the system interface

 **Main flow:**
-1. The user opens the program and is presented with the text-based menu
+1. User opens the program and is presented with the text based menu
 2. The user selects one of the following options:
 a.
 View dataset
 b.
 View visualisation
 c.
-Filter data
+Search or filter data
 d.
 Exit

 3. The system performs the requested action and outputs to the user